nhoxbypass/FastFoodFinder/readme.md

 The **extended** features are implemented:

 * [x] User can toggle navigation drawer to see their profile.
 If user doesn't logged in.
-They can loggin by email, gmail or facebook.
+They can login by email, Gmail or facebook.
 * [x] User can toggle the navigation drawer to select "Last visit", "Profile Detail", "Favourite list", "Settings", etc,...
 * [ ] Update to newest stores data, user can routing event dont have Internet
 * [x] User can search for store name, addresses,... in the search view in toolbar